tremby/discord-tagbot/README.md

 The status message in the game channel with the latest scoreboard will remain pinned.

+### Starting and stopping the game

+The game can be started and stopped with the `/tag-game-control` commands.

+- **`/tag-game-control start`:** starts the game.
+  A message which will be kept up to date with scores and status is posted in the game channel, and pinned.
+  If a chat channel in configured, an announcement is made here too.

+- **`/tag-game-control finish`:** finishes the game.
+  The start/status message posted when the game started is edited to mark the start of the game and link to the end, and is unpinned;
+  it no longer shows the scores.
+  A new message is posted in the game channel showing the final scores.
+  If a chat channel is configured, an announcement is made here too.

+  A periodic game stopped in this way will not automatically restart until the period rolls around.

+  On the other hand, a non-periodic (manual) game *will* automatically restart.

 ### Managing disqualified players

 If players miss a time limit they are disqualified from the current round.